 Currently, parks worldwide (local, state, national, and international) are faced with many challenges and threats including habitat fragmentation, invasive species, climate change, reduced funding, and changing public demographics and relevancy.
-In an effort to address these challenges, the Clemson University Institute for Parks (CUIP) conducts a comprehensive and innovative program of research, education, training, and outreach that enhances the management of the world's parks and protected areas, while concurrently communicating the values of these natural, historical, cultural, and recreational resources to a global citizenry. › Website
+In an effort to address these challenges, the Institute for Parks at Clemson University (IP@CU) conducts a comprehensive and innovative program of research, education, training, and outreach that enhances the management of the world's parks and protected areas, while concurrently communicating the values of these natural, historical, cultural, and recreational resources to a global citizenry. › Website

 The Clemson University Outdoor Lab is located five miles from the university campus on a beautiful peninsula on Lake Hartwell.
 In the midst of the 17,000 acre Clemson forest located only 45 minutes west of Greenville, SC, the Outdoor Laboratory provides meeting and programming possibilities that can be found in few environments.
 Excellent accommodations for conferences, workshops, retreats and other programs are available.